davemorris80/messagebird-laravel-notification/README.md

 # MessageBird / Laravel Notifications

-Although MessageBird is [built in to Laravel](https://laravel.com/docs/5.7/notifications#sms-notifications) as the default SMS provider, that is only a small portion of the available communication channels we offer.

-This package adds the ability to send notifications to WhatsApp, Facebook Messenger and Viber via MessageBird.
+This package adds the ability to send notifications to WhatsApp, Facebook Messenger and SMS via MessageBird as a valid Laravel Notification, making life easier to utilise notifications and queueing.

 ## Usage